SupremeDeity/siminventory-frontend-task/README.md

 #### Fonts:

 You can use the `Poppins` font available [here](https://fonts.google.com/specimen/Poppins).
 The font variants being used are: **Regular** & **Semi-bold**.

+### Assets:

+The assets, namely the images and icons used in the prototype can be found in the repository under the `assets` folder.
+Icons not provided or found in the repository can be copied from the [FontAwesome's Icon website](https://fontawesome.com/icons).

 ### Resources: